2arnav4/Alcovia/README.md

 - Notification delivery: genuine n8n workflow calling a mock Express sink
 - Focus grace period: five seconds before an app switch/background event fails the session
 - Server state, processed operation ids, rewarded session ids and automation deliveries survive an Express restart
+- Concurrent sync requests share one automation flush, so one Express process does not post the same pending event to n8n twice at the same time
+- Today's focus total is stored with a UTC date and resets when that date changes

+## Conflict Rules

+- Task status uses progress rank: `done` beats `in_progress`, which beats `not_started`.
+- Delete uses a tombstone and wins against an edit.
+- Duplicate operations are ignored by stable `operationId`.
+- A focus success is rewarded once by stable `sessionId`.
+- A success cannot be downgraded by a late running or failed operation.
+- A completion arriving before its start waits in the operation log and is checked after the matching start arrives.

+## Testing

+The Sync Lab can demonstrate phone/laptop divergence, status conflict, delete/edit conflict and duplicate replay.
+API checks should also cover invalid payloads, early focus completion, duplicate rewards, restart persistence and duplicate sink delivery.
+The exact manual walkthrough is in `DECISIONS.md`.

+## Left Out and Next Steps

+The core coding is complete.
+The remaining submission work is to give Express a public HTTPS URL, import and publish the workflow in n8n Cloud, put the resulting URLs in the two environment files, and record the demo video.

+If this prototype was taken further, the JSON files would be replaced with a database and unique constraints, the automation outbox would run in one worker, and the mock sink could be replaced with a real WhatsApp provider.
+Delta sync, three or more devices, random-order fuzz tests and two-way n8n actions are optional assignment extensions and are not included here.

 ## Core Files